shlomi1993/intro-to-robotics/README.md

 For more information about the exercise you can read the full report: https://github.com/shlomi1993/Intro-to-Robotics/blob/main/reports/Robotics%20-%20ex3%20-%20Report.pdf.

+You can find the experiment's definition in _krembot_ws/config/PRM.argos_, and the controller implementation in _krembot_ws/controllers/PRM_.

 To run the experiment, navigate to krembot_ws directory, and run the command:
 > $ scripts/run.sh navigation

 ### Exercise 4 - Foraging Tournament

+(TO BE CONTINUED)

 ## IDEs, Writers and Tools